-- 18 57.
-Defendant Tsokova claimed that "[w]ith a consistent focus on credit, capital and 19 liquidity, we continue to operate in a safe and sound manner.
-Our credit quality remains excellent."
-20 58.
-Addressing First Republic's funding, Defendant Selfridge identified the Company's 21 funding base as consisting of "over 90% deposits, which drove an overall funding cost of just 16 basis 22 points" and touted a deposit base that "remains well diversified." - 59.
+- 62. Defendant Tsokova claimed that "[w]ith a consistent focus on credit, capital and liquidity, we continue to operate in a safe and sound manner.
+Our credit quality remains excellent." - 63.
+Addressing First Republic's funding, Defendant Selfridge identified the Company's funding base as consisting of "over 90% deposits, which drove an overall funding cost of just 16 basis points" and touted a deposit base that "remains well diversified." - 64.
 On August 9, 2022, while speaking at the UBS Financial Services Conference, Defendant Roffler assured investors that interest rate increases would positively impact the Company, explaining that "the rise in rates actually gives [bankers] a much greater opportunity to engage with clients and prospects.
 When we're at a zero interest rate, no one wants to talk to you about a [Certificate of Deposit]."
-Roffler further represented that "the loan rates are adjusting, our deposit - 28
+Roffler further represented that "the loan rates are adjusting, our deposit rates are adjusting" and "right now, they're very in balance and right as we would have anticipated them to be in a more challenging environment."

-1 rates are adjusting" and "right now, they're very in balance and right as we would have anticipated 2 them to be in a more challenging environment."
-3 60.
-On September 12, 2022, while speaking at the Barclays Global Financial Services 4 Conference, Defendant Roffler assured investors of the Company's "consistency and stability."
-5 Further, in discussing First Republic's strategy of promoting Certificates of Deposit ("CDs") in the 6 rising interest rate environment to cultivate client growth, Defendant Tsokova stated: 7 So we expect the mix of deposits [is] going to shift.
+65. On September 12, 2022, while speaking at the Barclays Global Financial Services Conference, Defendant Roffler assured investors of the Company's "consistency and stability."
+Further, in discussing First Republic's strategy of promoting Certificates of Deposit ("CDs") in the rising interest rate environment to cultivate client growth, Defendant Tsokova stated:

+So we expect the mix of deposits [is] going to shift.
 And we start to see more interest with CDs.
-Our clients are looking for high yield and 8 our CD balances have been quite low over the last few years; run rate is still low.
-9 And now we start having those conversations, but it's not just about the 10 CDs [] couple of promotions that we had over the last few weeks, but it's also having a conversation with the clients by bringing the other 11 relationships, other checking accounts in other banks.
-12 So we expect to see the CDs percentage of total deposits grow.
-Historically those percentages were in low-teens to mid-teens and now 13 we're just under 5%.
+Our clients are looking for high yield and our CD balances have been quite low over the last few years; run rate is still low.

+And now we start having those conversations, but it's not just about the CDs [] couple of promotions that we had over the last few weeks, but it's also having a conversation with the clients by bringing the other relationships, other checking accounts in other banks.

+So we expect to see the CDs percentage of total deposits grow.
+Historically those percentages were in low-teens to mid-teens and now we're just under 5%.
 So we expect that to continue to grow towards more historic levels.

-14 15 61.
-The above statements identified in paragraphs 28-60 were materially false and 16 misleading, and failed to disclose material adverse facts about the Company's business and 17 operations.
-Specifically, Defendants misrepresented the strength of the Company's balance sheet and 18 liquidity position, while also understating the significant pressure rising interest rates posed to First 19 Republic's business model.
-Defendants also misrepresented the strength of the Company's ability to 20deliver consistent results across different interest rate environments, the diversity of the Company's deposit funding base, and the Company's ability to generate NII growth and maintain stable NIM.
-21 C. 22 The Truth Begins to Emerge 23 62.
-The truth began to emerge on October 14, 2022, when the Company announced 24 disappointing third quarter 2022 financial results.
-Specifically, First Republic reported that NII 25 growth had slowed to 20.6% year-over-year (down from 24.1% year-over-year growth the prior quarter) and NIM had plummeted to 2.71% (down from 2.80% the prior quarter).
-First Republic attributed the decrease in NIM to "average funding costs increasing more rapidly than the offsetting increase in the average yields on interest-earning assets."
+66. The above statements identified in ¶¶ 33-65 were materially false and misleading, and failed to disclose material adverse facts about the Company's business and operations.
+Specifically, Defendants misrepresented the strength of the Company's balance sheet and liquidity position, while also understating the significant pressure rising interest rates posed to First Republic's business model.
+Defendants also misrepresented the strength of the Company's ability to deliver consistent results across different interest rate environments, the diversity of the Company's deposit funding base, and the Company's ability to generate NII growth and maintain stable NIM.

+C. The Truth Begins to Emerge